MicrosoftDocs/connected-spaces/articles/web-app-space-details.md

 ms.reviewer: v-brycho
 ---

-# Set your store's operating hours in Dynamics 365 Connected Spaces Preview
+# Set options for your space in Dynamics 365 Connected Spaces Preview

-You can set your store's operating hours in Microsoft Dynamics 365 Connected Spaces Preview.
-If you don't set your operating hours, by default, Connected Spaces will set your store hours for every day of the week to 6:00 am – 8:00 pm in your store's time zone.
+You can set options for your space, such as operating hours, in Microsoft Dynamics 365 Connected Spaces Preview.
+If you don't set your operating hours, by default, Connected Spaces will set your operating hours for every day of the week to 6:00 am – 8:00 pm in your store's time zone.

 ## Set operating hours

-1. On the left side of the screen, select the arrow next to **Settings**, and then select **Store details**.
+1. On the left side of the screen, select **Space details**.

     ![Screenshot of Settings and operating hours](media/space-details.JPG "Screenshot of Settings and operating hours")